-The problem of sweet itch may be that two horses in the same field can respond differently to the same midges pestering them, it is at the same time your cue that possibly there’s a way to empower the affected horse, so it becomes unaffected like the other horse.
-Not by depressing its immune system (because current medical thinking deems that your horse’s immune system is making an error) but by raising its natural defenses.
-In our ignorance, Man makes more mistakes than Nature does, that is, if Nature makes any to start with.
-So, by natural help I mean boosting those natural defenses that innately your horse could have available.
+The problem of sweet itch is that two horses in the same field can respond differently to the same culicoides midges pestering them.
+This is at the same time your cue that possibly there is a way to empower the affected horse, so it becomes unaffected like the other horse.
+Not by depressing its immune system (because current medical thinking deems that your horse’s immune system is making an error) but by raising its own natural defenses.
+Aloeride is very successful at helping the problem of sweet itch in horses simply because it helps the natural defenses that innately your horse could have available.
 One sachet a day sprinkled over feed…

-You have several handle(s) on sweet itch in horses and ponies once you look into how culicoides midges attack horses and ponies, and by following the adverse reactions (a.k.a. allergic response or allergic reactions) that are known to follow, you can spot the handles you have on this problem.
+You have several handle(s) on sweet itch in horses and ponies once you look into how culicoides midges attack horses and ponies, and by following the adverse reactions (a.k.a. allergic response or allergic reactions) that are known to follow.
 Slide the below diagram and you will see where you have an opportunity to change your horse’s response to midge bites.

 “I told you that I would be happy to do you a testimonial and take picture for you of my pony but that I would not be able to send you before pictures, as her sweet itch was so severe I refused to take any pictures of her in the last few years as it is so distressing to see her go through this as we explained when we met you.
 Since we sent the before photo on 2nd April (shown here), we started using the powder.
 After 10 days use, our horse has an improved coat quality – we have seen reduced itching/scratching, a shinier and softer coat and an absence of dry skin.
 Kindest regards, Sarah Jarman” (Nottingham)